GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

 ### skaffold config

-A set of commands for interacting with the Skaffold config.
+Interact with the Skaffold configuration

 ```